-The subject of Scroll-Saw/Fretsaw blades could occupy it's own website so I will just cover a few basics here.
+The subject of Scroll-Saw/Fretsaw blades could occupy its own website so I will just cover a few basics here.

-The subject of Scroll-Saw/Fretsaw blades could occupy it's own website so I will just cover a few basics here.
+The subject of Scroll-Saw/Fretsaw blades could occupy its own website so I will just cover a few basics here.

 The first thing to consider is the length of the blade.
-For well over 100 years all fretsaws whether they be Treadle, powered or a simple hand frame have used a standard fretsaw blade which is 5 inches (127mm) in length The only exception is the Dremel machine which takes a special shorter blade.
+For well over 100 years all fretsaws whether they are Treadle, powered or a simple hand frame have used a standard fretsaw blade which is 5 inches (127mm) in length The only exception is the Dremel machine which takes a special shorter blade.
 A few machines such as the Diamond will take practically any type or length of blade.

 Next we come to the type of fixing, there are two types, plain end and pin end blades.
-The majority of the better quality machines use plain end blades whilst some will take pin end blades as well.
+The majority of the better quality machines use plain end blades, whilst some will take pin end blades as well.
 Budget saws generally take pin end blades but most can be adapted to take plain end blades.

 Plain end blades.